In the spirit of the holidays, I thought Jo and some mischief would be fun.

 He nodded sharply and tucked Arabelle behind him, his eyes rounded in shock.

-“You two stay down, or I might get nervous and knock you two out,” Karma ordered the well-dressed couple.
+“You two stay down, or I might get nervous and hurt you,” Karma ordered the well-dressed couple.
 “Jo!
 Quit coddling the kids they know what the hell to do.
 Get over here and cuff them!”

 Jo rolled to her feet.
 A few snaps and she had the couple secured.
 While she searched them, Karma Mirandized them.